-You can view many iPod touch apps in either portrait or landscape orientation.
-Rotate iPod touch and the display rotates too, adjusting to fit the new orientation.
+You can view many iPad apps in either portrait or landscape orientation.
+Rotate iPad and the screen rotates too, adjusting to fit the new orientation.

-Lock the screen in portrait orientation: Double-click the Home button \bigcirc , swipe the multitasking bar from left to right, then tap \bigcirc .
+Lock the screen orientation: Double-click the Home button (), swipe the multitasking bar from left to right, then tap G.

-The orientation lock icon @ appears in the status bar when the screen orientation is locked.
+The orientation lock icon O appears in the status bar when the screen orientation is locked.